cea-hpc/mpc/GETTING-STARTED.md

 The following prerequisites are required to compile MPC:

   * The main archive file from the [Downloads page](http://mpc.paratools.com/Download)
-  * A *C* compiler (e.g., *gcc*)
+  * A **C** compiler (e.g., `gcc`)
-  * An optional *Fortran* compiler if Fortran applications are to be used (e.g., *g77* or *gfortran*)
+  * An optional **Fortran** compiler if Fortran applications are to be used (e.g., `g77` or `gfortran`)
   * Optional *SLURM*, *HWLOC* and *OPENPA* libraries installed
-  * For *Infiniband* support *libibvers* is required
+  * For *Infiniband* support *libibverbs* is required

 Standard Installation
 ---------------------

-These steps describe the default installation of MPC with its additional components (*GCC*,*GDB*, *Hydr*a, *HWLOC* and *OPENPA*).

 1. Unpack the main archive (tar format) and go to the top-level directory:

         $ tar xfz MPC_@MPC_VERSION@.tar.gz
         $ cd MPC_@MPC_VERSION@

-2. If your tar program does not accept the ’z’ option, use the following commands:
+2. If your tar program does not accept the ’z’ option, use the following
+   commands:

         $ gunzip MPC_@MPC_VERSION@.tar.gz
         $ tar xf MPC_@MPC_VERSION@.tar
         $ cd MPC_@MPC_VERSION@

 3. Choose an installation directory.
-Using the default */usr/local/* will overwrite legacy headers: choose a custom install path:
+Using the default `/usr/local/` will overwrite legacy headers.

-        $ mkdir $HOME/mpc-install
 The most convenient choice is a directory shared among all the machines you want to use the library on.
 If such a directory is not accessible, you will have to deploy MPC on every machine after the installation.

+        $ mkdir $HOME/mpc-install

 4. Launch the installation script for MPC and its dependencies.
 Specifying the installation directory:

         $ ./installmpc --prefix=$HOME/mpc-install

-  **Note**: you can use the flag *-jX* to perform a faster installation. *X* should be a number and is the total amount of processes launched by *Make*.
+  **Note**: you can use the flag `-jX` to perform a faster installation. `X` should be a number and is the total amount of processes launched by *Make*.

 5. Source the *mpcvars* script (located at the root of the MPC installation directory) to update environment variables (e.g., *PATH* and *LD\_LIBRARY\_PATH*).

 For *csh* and *tcsh*:

         $ source $(HOME)/mpc-install/mpcvars.csh

 For *bash* and *sh*:

         $ source $(HOME)/mpc-install/mpcvars.sh

 Check that everything went well at this point by running

         $ which mpc_cc
         $ which mpcrun

 If there was no errors, it should display the path of the mpc\_cc and mpcrun scripts.

 6. To compile your first MPC program, you may execute the mpc\_cc compiler:

         $ mpc_cc mpcframework/MPC_Tests/parallel/MPC_Message_Passing/hello_world.c -o hello_world

  This command uses the main default patched *GCC* to compile the code.
 If you want to use your favorite compiler instead (loosing some features like OpenMP support and global-variable removal), you may use the *mpc\_cflags* and *mpc\_ldflags* commands:

-        $CC MPC_Tests/parallel/MPC_Message_Passing/hello_world.c -o hello_world `mpc_cflags` `mpc_ldflags`
+        $ ${CC} MPC_Tests/parallel/MPC_Message_Passing/hello_world.c -o hello_world `mpc_cflags` `mpc_ldflags`

 7. To execute your MPC program, use the mpcrun command: